Antisemitism in Japan: Pre–World War II

 Yamanaka stopped writing with the surrender of Japan in August 1945, but Kodansha Ltd. continued reprinting this series until the 1970s.

 In 1936 Lieutenant General Nobutaka Shiōden re-translated the Protocols into Japanese.
 Shiōden had become a fervent anti-Semite and a believer in Jewish conspiracy theory while he was studying in France.
 When he returned to Japan he became the leading voice of antisemitic propaganda.

 Brian Victoria states that Tanaka Chigaku promoted antisemitism in Japan starting in 1937 with the publication of Shishi-ō Zenshū Daisan-shū (Complete Works of the Lion King), in which he said:

-"At present sixty to seventy percent of the world's money is said to be in Jewish hands.
-There are many poor and penniless countries that end up having to accept capital from abroad in order to get by, and consequently they have to submit to Jews in order to borrow the money they need.
-Typically Jews invest in transportation facilities, electric plants, railways and subways. ...
-The reason for this is based on the plan contained in the Protocols to constantly foment revolution in various countries, eventually leading to their collapse.
-It is then that the Jews will be able to take over.

 According to Victoria, "Tanaka argued that Jews were fomenting social unrest in order to rule the world.
 He ... [points out] that Jews advocated liberalism, especially within academic circles, as part of their plan to destroy the people's moral sense ...
 Helped by men like Tanaka, antisemitism spread rapidly throughout Japanese society despite the near-total absence of Jews."

+Also during the 1930s, Japan circulated antisemitic publications and sentiment within China.
+Under Japanese occupation in the 1930s, the Jews of Harbin were the victims of antisemitism by the White Russian fascist elements.
+The Japanese occupiers tolerated this antisemitic treatment.
+As a result, many Jews of Harbin fled to Shanghai.